davidmckennirey/davidmckennirey.github.io/_posts/2021-05-12-blunder-write-up.md

 I had to edit the exploit by adding the "save" variable to the post request (and fix the login loop), but this looks like its good to go otherwise.

-Here I made a mistake, I tried a few contextual passwords against the target ("bludit","blunder",etc.) but then I just launched `rockyou.txt` against it.
+I tried a few contextual passwords against the target ("bludit","blunder",etc.), but after those failed I just launched `rockyou.txt` against it.

 ```bash
 python3 auth.py -u fergus.txt -p /usr/share/seclists/Passwords/LeakedDatabases/rockyou.txt -l http://10.10.10.191/admin/login
 ```

 After an hour of waiting around, I realized that this couldn't be the intended solution.
-This actually taught me about a nifty tool that I had heard about in my OSCP prep, but never used, `cewl`. `cewl` is used for generating wordlists from applications, and is super simple to use.
+This actually taught me about a nifty tool that I had heard about, but never used: `cewl`. `cewl` is used for generating wordlists from applications, and is super simple to use.
 In this case, I generated a wordlist with the following command.

 ```bash
 cewl http://10.10.10.191 > passlist